[PROJECT] A Dozen Chargers in the Lab

 Expected/Actual Output

-Before we get into this table, I want to make one caveat: my setup was not robust enough to handle testing at the full 65W or 100W that certain chargers are rated for.
-That is why I tested each charger at one of its max current/ voltage configurations.
-Say Charger A Is called a “65W” charger on the box.
+Our setup was not robust enough to handle testing at the full 65W or 100W that certain chargers are rated for.
+That is why we tested each charger at one of its max current/voltage configurations.
+Say Charger A is called a "65W" charger on the box.
 Charger A supports:

 - 5V, up to 3 A